 Described by one New York district attorney as “the most corrupt, corrosive and degenerating influence on the sport of boxing,” Carbo’s all-encompassing grip on the sport wasn’t done entirely alone, for he had another, similarly sociopathic, figure in his corner alongside him - a man called ‘Blinky’ Palermo - a name derived from his supposed reputation for being unable to look someone in the eyes when he killed them.
 Between Carbo and Palermo, they ruled supreme and under their supervision, using the pseudo-legit sounding title of 'International Boxing Club', but fights were often fixed, judges were often bribed and sometimes, if the mob owned both fighters, the bouts would often be spectacular.
 It was a bona fide money-making machine for the mafia.

 A wide array of fighters, across more than two decades of boxing, fell prey to the mob.
 Some lived better lives but many more were chewed up and spat out.
-Jake LaMotta, the middleweight legend whose career famously became entangled with organised crime, was involved in one of the most obvious cases of corruption in the sport in 1947, when he took a dive against Blackjack Billy Fox, another mob-owned fighter, for $20,000 and a shot at the middleweight title in the future.
+Jake LaMotta, the middleweight legend whose career famously became entangled with organised crime, was involved in one of the most obvious cases of corruption in the sport in 1947.
+He took a blatant dive against Blackjack Billy Fox, another mob-owned fighter, for $20,000 and a shot at the middleweight title in the future.
 The knockout was so obviously faked on LaMotta’s part that the onlooking crowd at the Gardens, vehemently booed what they saw.
 LaMotta, got his £20,000 and eventually won the middleweight crown.
 Poor Billy Fox wasn’t so lucky - pretty soon he was penniless and homeless, just another victim of the mob.